 Sort by Low Price + Shipping

-You may be ready to buy a product, but the easiest way to find the deal is to sort by low price and shipping.
+You may be ready to buy a product, but the easiest way to find the deal is to sort through low price and shipping.
 Remember, shipping is an extra cost for the seller, and sometimes there is no cap on the cost to charge a buyer here.
 Avoid it by sorting out the best-priced options that include shipping.

 Refurbished is OK (most of the time)